|

 Some expected the Japanese to attack north at Soviet Siberia.
 Had they done so, almost surely the Soviet Union reeling under German attack, would have been defeated.
 Instead they attacked south at American Pacific Fleet in Pearl Harbor on December 7, Hitler never suceeded in convincing the Japanese in commiting to his campaign against the Soviet Union, even after he declared war on the United States when Japan attacked Pearl Harbor (1941).
 Historians wonder why Hitler declared war on the United States.
 The Axis Pact did not require him to do so.
 It may well be that he hoped that this would enduce the Japanese to declare war on the Soviets.

 The Allies in an uncharistic instance of unilateral decessions, committed themselves to the unconditional surrender of the Axis countries.
+(Roosevelyt made the announcement at Casablanca without getting Churchill's approval.)
 The Axis on the other hand had no common war goals.
 What they did have was meglomaniac territorial aims.
 Mussolini in a meeting with Hitler managed to inject a comment in a long monologue by Hitler as to how when they were done with the partioning, "nothing would be left but the moon".
 [Fest, p.
 656.]
 Hitler launched his war of anialation against the Soviet Union.
 Hitler did not even want to fight the British, conceiving a kind of British Vichy after the fall of France which would allow the British to retain the Empire.
 It was just this Empire that Japan coveted.
-The Japanese did not even want to fight the Soviet Union and had not plans to destroy America, They wanted to seize their Asian empire and then set up defenses that would be to costly for America to attack.
+The Japanese did not want to fight the Soviet Union in 1941vand had no plans to destroy America, They wanted to seize their Asian empire and with needed resources then set up defenses that would be to costly for America to attack.
 [Morton, p.
 125.]
+The success of their initial offensive, however, led them to consider the conquest of Australia and India.

 Immediately after the Japanese attack on Pearl Harbor, Ambassador Oshima requested that Germany declare war on the United States.
 Ribbetrop reminded Hitler that the Axis Pact did not rquire Germany to do so as the United States had not attacked Japan.
 Even more importantly, the Japanese had rejected repeated German requests to declare war on the Soviet Union.
 Hitler decided, however, to dclare war.
 The announcement was made in a special 3:00 am address (December 11).
 It was timed so that it could be brodcast live at a reasonable hour in Japan.
 Historians still debate why Hitler took this act.
 The United States was in fact the only country on whichb Hitler formally declared war.
 No one knows why as Hitler reached this decession with little or no consultation with his advisers.
 There were a few advantages.
 The Kriegsmarine could launch an immediate U-boat offensive along the U.S. coast.
 The dramatic announcement help to divert the world's attention away from the dereriorating situation in Russia and the failure of his war strategy.
 It also appealed to his flare for action and the dramatic.
 It was, however, the last major Axis inititive of the War.
 [Feis, p.
 655.]
 We suspect that he thought that the Japanese would reciprocate by declaring war on the Soviets, perhaps explaining the 3:00 am timing of his speech.
 A more calculating leader like Stalin would have demanded the Japanese reciprocate by attacking the Soviets.
 In the end by declaring war on America and the Soviets 6 months earlier, Hitler had turned a commanding position into a fight for NAZI Germany's survival.